cisagov/dotgov-home/pages/policies-and-guidelines/policy-faq.md

 ### Sec.
 102-173.65 What is the naming convention for Native Sovereign Nations?

-To register any second-level domain in dot-gov, Native Sovereign Nations (NSN) may register any second-level domain name provided that it contains the registering NSN name followed by a suffix of "-NSN.gov" (case insensitive).
+To register any second-level domain in dot-gov, Native Sovereign Nations (NSN) may register any second-level domain name provided that it contains the registering NSN name followed by a suffix of `-NSN.gov` (case insensitive).

 ### Sec.
 102-173.70 Where do I register my dot-gov domain name?

-Registration is an online process at the General Services Administration's Web site at http://www.dotgov.gov.
+Registration is an online process at the General Services Administration's Web site at [dotgov.gov](https://www.dotgov.gov).
 At the Network Information Site, you will find the instructions and online registration forms for registering your domain name.
 To register your domain name you will need to provide information such as your desired domain name, sponsoring organization, points of contact, and at least one name server addresses.

 ### Sec.
 102-173.75 How long does the process take?